Vertexwahn/BazelDemos/README.md

 [Bazel](https://bazel.build/) is a build system.
 In this repository,
-I store some demos that show how to use Bazel with different libraries and tools.
+I store some demos that show how to use Bazel with different programming languages, libraries, and tools.
 Besides this,
 you can find here misc experiments related to Bazel.

 ## Other

-Here you can find a list of other reposities with Bazel demos:
+Here you can find a list of other repositories with Bazel demos:

 - [salesforce/bazel-demo](https://github.com/salesforce/bazel-demo)
 - [FaBrand/bazel-learning](https://github.com/FaBrand/bazel-learning)

 ## License